Plenaries

 Peter Boelhouwer (Professor of Housing Systems, Delft University of Technology)

-Hugo De Jonge (Minister of Housing and Spatial Development, Netherlands)
+Chris Kuijpers ((Director General of the Ministry of Housing and Spatial Development, Netherlands)

-Plenaries 2 and 3 (back-to-back)
+Plenaries 2 and 3 (simultaneously)

 Plenary 2: A third way: How can cooperative housing be part of the solution to social, affordability and environmental challenges?